13 Advanced Retargeting Tips to Take Your ROI to the Next Level

 With Outbrain Custom Audiences, retargeting visitors to your website throughout Outbrain’s premium network is another great way to round out your Google and Facebook retargeting strategies.

-Make the most of the 3rd party tagging feature with the following 13 retargeting tips that will take your digital marketing ROI to the next level:
+Make the most of the third-party tagging feature on Outbrain with the following 13 retargeting tips that will take your digital marketing ROI to the next level:

 1. Retarget readers of amplified earned media